-Atorvastatin is contraindicated in pregnancy.
-Women of childbearing potential should use adequate contraceptive measures.
+Atorvastatin is contraindicated during pregnancy.
+Women of child-bearing potential should use appropriate contraceptive measures during treatment.
 Atorvastatin should be administered to women of child-bearing age only when such patients are highly unlikely to conceive and have been informed of the potential hazards to the fetus.

+Breast-feeding

-Atorvastatin is contraindicated while breast-feeding.
-It is not known whether this drug is excreted in human milk.
-Because of the potential for adverse reactions in nursing infants, women taking atorvastatin should not breast-feed.
+It is unknown whether atorvastatin or its metabolites are excreted in human milk.
+Because of the potential for adverse reactions, women taking atorvastatin should not breast-feed their infants.
+Atorvastatin is contraindicated during breast-feeding.

-4.7.
-Effects on ability to drive and use machines
+4.7 Effects on ability to drive and use machines